GovTransparencyInstitue/WB-MK/README.md

 4. **Visual Exploration**: Once the network is loaded into Gephi, it can be explored interactively to uncover insights about the structure of the procurement relationships.
 For example, we can identify clusters of closely connected buyers and suppliers, or detect potential isolated organizations.

-### Network Metrics Analysis

-After visualizing the network in Gephi, the Python Jupyter notebook is used to perform more in-depth analysis of the network metrics.
-The notebook loads the node and edge lists and calculates various network properties such as:

-- **Centrality**: Measures how central or important a node is within the network.
-Nodes with high centrality play a crucial role in connecting different parts of the network.
-- **Modularity**: Identifies communities or clusters within the network, where nodes are more connected to each other than to nodes in other communities.
-- **Clustering**: Quantifies the degree to which nodes tend to cluster together.

-These network metrics provide insights into the structure and functioning of the procurement network, highlighting key organizations and potential areas of risk.

 ---